How Bad Intelligence Can Hurt Your Safety Efforts

 How Intelligence Can Fail

-If you want to respond to emergencies promptly and effectively, many elements of your threat intelligence setup need to perform flawlessly.
-Unfortunately, there are a few common mistakes you’ll want to avoid when designing your threat response plans.
+If you want to respond to emergencies promptly and effectively, the various elements of your threat intelligence setup need to perform flawlessly.
+Consider the following common mistakes you’ll want to avoid when designing your threat response plans.

 You should always double-check your threat intelligence or use a system that verifies sources when possible.
-For example, when tracking the impact of a nearby protest, Twitter can be a great source of up-to-the-minute info, but it must be corroborated by another third party before you start to form your plan around what you heard in a tweet.
+For example, when tracking the impact of a nearby protest, Twitter can be a great source of up-to-the-minute info, but an independent third party must corroborate it before you rely on it to make decisions.

-You need to be able to quickly get your intel in front of the right people.
+You need to be able to get your intel in front of the right people quickly.
 Untimely delivery or hard-to-access alerts dramatically reduce the effectiveness of any threat warnings since your people might not receive (or be able to navigate to) information that would keep them safe.

 Your intelligence feeds need to be free from unnecessary information.
 You don’t want real threats getting lost in the shuffle.
-For example, if a snowstorm in your county is taking up most of your feed, you may be more likely to miss the single threat of an active shooter near one of your offices buried amongst hundreds of others alerts.
+For example, if updates about a snowstorm in your county are taking up most of your feed, you may be more likely to miss the single threat of an active shooter near one of your offices.
 Being able to separate the “signal from the noise” will allow you to focus your emergency response efforts on the things that are directly endangering your people.

 How to Avoid Bad Intelligence